Our experts answer your questions with a smile

 First deliveries in 2021

 Electric vehicles are highly tax-efficient in Norway, making them extremely popular in the country.
-By March 2021, electric vehicles accounted for 56% of all new vehicle registrations in Norway.
-It's the most dynamic electric vehicle market in Europe.
+In March 2021, electric vehicles accounted for 56 % of all new vehicle registrations in Norway.
+This is the electric vehicle market the most dynamic in Europe.

 "The decision to make Norway our first overseas destination is backed by long-term thinking," said Nio founder and CEO William Li.
 "Norway is the most EV-friendly country in the world.
 At the same time, its commitment to nature and innovation resonates with Nio's vision in many ways."